I got to talking and laughing with my lovely lady today about old Billy Bennett.

-Billy was a rascal and a rogue and an erstwhile killer of men and a gentleman, another one of those odd folk that one finds in the Solomon Islands.
-Billy was born the same year as my mom, 1920, son of a New Zealand planter and a local Solomon Islands woman.
+Billy was a rascal, a rogue, an erstwhile killer of men, and a gentleman—another one of those odd folk that one finds in the Solomon Islands, up north of Australia near the equator.
+Billy was born the same year as my mom, 1920, the son of a New Zealand planter and a local Solomon Islands woman.
 He went to the Methodist school and managed to stick it out for eight years.

 We met Billy because he had the steel shell of what had once been a lovely 32-foot (10m) sailboat propped up by the side of his house on the beach.
 After driving past it a couple times, we stopped and introduced ourselves.
 Billy at that time was in his late sixties.
 He was totally welcoming, inviting us in.
 I asked about the steel boat in his yard.
 He said he’d salvaged it.
 Why?
 Did we want to buy it?
 Well … maybe we did.
 So we started the usual long, drawn-out process of negotiation in a world that is innocent of time.

 Billy had lost all of his teeth by then, but he still loved to chew his betel nut.
 Betel is chewed all over Melanesia.
 It comes from a kind of palm tree, and it’s chewed with a bit of leaf and lime to release the active ingredients.
 The leaf used is the leaf of a vine that grows around the betel nut tree.
 In the islands, the lime is usually powdered coral.